tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended best practice is to use a controlled vocabulary.</td>
+			<td>Recommended best practice is to use a controlled vocabulary.
+For units containing exponents, use characters from the Unicode Latin-1 Supplement character set (hex 00B2 for squared and 00B3 for cubed).</td>
 		</tr>
 		<tr>
 			<td>Examples</td>